As I See It: Terry Murden

 Growing Anglo-Scottish tensions must be resolved somehow.
 Mr Johnson, who has no track record in consistency, could surprise us all and bring the matter to a head by calling the SNP’s bluff and allowing a second referendum.
 That still looks highly unlikely and even the SNP’s senior members admit the odds are heavily stacked against a referendum any time soon.
 If it did take place, a defeat for the nationalists would be an embarrassment for Nicola Sturgeon who would struggle to stay on as party leader, let alone continue the fight.

 It is heavily odds-on that the PM will continue to resist calls for a second referendum, promoting the Union ‘dividend’ and driving policies that will undermine the SNP and Ms Sturgeon, who may decide to step aside anyway rather than face damaging potential divisions in her own party as the hardliners demand unilateral action.
-An alliance of moderates from the other parties may consider forming a new centre ground party to provide an effective opposition to the SNP.

 Will Scotland’s opposition parties restructure to provide a stronger alternative to the SNP? (pic: Terry Murden)

 The Labour party died in 1979, along with mass industrialisation, and was resurrected in the 1990s only because Tony Blair re-invented it as Tory-lite New Labour in tune with the Britpop and pro-enterprise era.
 It needs to elect a new leader with a similar mindset who recognises that Britain believes in fairness, but is not a socialist country.
 Whoever it is will need stamina, given that they are likely to be in opposition for the whole of the next decade north and south of the border.